ga-wdi-boston/ruby-object-model/README.md

 ## There is a Better Way (Composition)

-Classical inheriterance has it's limitations and we don't want to limit ourselves, that's where composition comes in.
+Classical inheriterance has its limitations and we don't want to limit ourselves, that's where composition comes in.
 Let's discuss the code below:

 ```ruby